 - Energy Equipment.
-China aims to reach the globally advanced level in producing large-scale thermal power, hydropower, and nuclear power equipment.
+China aims to reach the globally advanced level in producing large-scale thermal power, hydro power, and nuclear power equipment.
 Industry size of power electric power transmission to reach three trillion yuan.

-- New materials.
+- New Materials.
 Domestically produced basic materials products should meet 90 percent of local demand.

-- New Generation Of Information Technology.
+- New Generation of Information Technology.
 A handful of companies becomes top-tier internationally.
 Domestically produced mobile communications equipment meets 80 percent and 40 percent of the domestic market and international market demand respectively.

-- Maritime Equipment And High-Tech Ships.
+- Maritime Equipment and High-Tech Ships.
 China to have more than five internationally renowned manufacturing companies.
 Maritime equipment to supply 40 percent of the international market.

-- New Energy And Energy Saving Vehicles.
+- New Energy and Energy Saving Vehicles.
 China aims to export 20 percent of all commercial vehicles and have three companies that are ranked in the top five for sales internationally.

 - Agricultural Equipment.
 Industrial output aims to reach 800 billion yuan and China will become the world’s biggest agricultural equipment maker.
 Domestically manufactured equipment will meet 95 percent or more of Chinese market demand.
 Automation technologies and equipment to reach advanced international standards.